tranjm4/yt_bot_detector/README.md

 As a learning programmer, data scientist, and machine learning engineer, here are some challenges and core questions I've faced (previously and currently) throughout my experiences working on this project:

-### 1. Unsupervised Learning
+### a.
+Unsupervised Learning

 At the beginning of the project, I was heavily considering whether to approach my project as a ***semi-supervised learning problem*** (where I would manually label a small set of comments) or ***unsupervised learning problem***.
 The main reason against semi-supervised learning was that I would instill my own biases on what I perceive to be bot comments.

-Thus, unsupervised learning was the main
+Thus, unsupervised learning became my main objective.

-### 2. API Rate Limiting
+### b.
+API Rate Limiting

 Although the Youtube API offers a very generous 10,000 API units per day (e.g., 1 request = 1 unit), it still posed problems when trying to collect a sufficient amount of data.